 Also, the Dual Year Plan is a good deal is you currently enjoy a good rate.
 Even if you get a higher NCD next year, there’s just no telling how much your premium next year will cost – too many factors beyond your control!
 So if you’re happy to be insured with Aviva, consider locking in your rate for 2 years.

 Is Aviva’s low NCD penalty worth the extra cash?
 Tell us what you think in the comments!
+Want to get more car insurance quotes to compare?
+Use MoneySmart’s car insurance wizard.

 We promise never to spam you!